Case Study: Third-Party Risk Management

 Regulators require the institutions to recruit sufficient and qualified personnel to ensure the continuity in management and monitoring of outsourced services or functions even after the exit of a significant person from the entity or otherwise absent.
 If an entity lacks sufficient internal resources in know-how or number, the general requirements are that external technical resources (such as consultants and specialists) should be hired to complement or supplement the in-house personnel.

 Similar to regulatory expectations, the supervisory practices also have commonalities in that the human resource and qualifications for managing third-party connections and relationships are executed in on-site inspections.
-In the jurisdictions where the financial supervisors can directly assess third parties, they analyze the staff’s sufficiency and qualifications and require third parties to perform background checks.
+In jurisdictions where the financial supervisors can directly assess third parties, they analyze the staff’s sufficiency and qualifications and require third parties to perform background checks.

 Apart from the notifications and the authorization, the regulated institutions are usually required to preserve an inventory of outsourced functions (for example, IT assets such as computer hardware and software) and periodic reports from service providers, majorly concerning the measurement of service level agreements and the relevant performance of controls.
 In some jurisdictions, sub-outsourcing is required to be visible for the regulated institutions to manage the associated risk.